binaraGoonawardana/git-test-/README.md

 # git-test-
-# for learning purpose only.
+# for learning purpose only..